ajahne/blog/_drafts/2018-4-9-CTO-school-meetup-notes.md

 - spread the knowledge
   - create sufficient documentation
 - educate people on the codebase by having them edit parts of the code they are not familiar with
-  -  "monitor me while I fix it"
+  -  "monitor me while I fix it" - if you are the expert (or the only one familiar with a particular area), have someone sit with you while you debug
-  - conduct "lunch and learns" or "coffee and code"
+  - conduct "lunch and learns" or "coffee and code" ("debug and dine" - collaborate over food)
 - have someone try out your role, step away
   -  for example: if you are the scrum master, have someone else try it for a sprint or two
-- conduct code reviews (share the responsibility, should not fall on one person)
+- conduct code reviews (share the responsibility, code reviews should not fall on one person)

 ### Diversity in hiring
 - at its core, it is about the culture you create
+- the company must support diversity and make it a core tenant and priority
+  - speak about it openly, discuss it as a leadership team and with employees
-- what benefits does your company offer (e.g. gender confirmation surgery, sponsoring hackathons, maternity/paternity leave)
+- what benefits does your company offer
+  - e.g. gender confirmation surgery, sponsoring hackathons, maternity/paternity leave
+  - prospective employees see where your values are and what you care about
 - remove names from resumes
 - start mentorship programs
 - reach out to community groups (e.g. coalition for queens)